 At a time when college in high school is expanding across the country, this project will enable CHSA to use policy tools to propel the college in high school field into a major education reform movement.
 This movement is focused on expanding, sustaining and strengthening college in high school programs with equity as its central focus, so that more students can access, afford and complete postsecondary education and be ready to contribute to the workforce and society.

-“KnowledgeWorks is thrilled to see so many national, state, local and philanthropic partners coming together to champion greater investment in high quality college in high school programs as a viable strategy for tackling the nation’s equity challenges,” said Lillian Pace, KnowledgeWorks’ Senior Director of National Policy.
+“KnowledgeWorks is thrilled to see so many national, state, local and philanthropic partners coming together to champion greater investment in high quality college in high school programs as a viable strategy for tackling the nation’s equity challenges,” said Lillian Pace, KnowledgeWorks’ vice president of policy and advocacy.
 “As a founding member of the College in High School Alliance, KnowledgeWorks is excited to partner with these like-minded organizations to help policymakers and practitioners across the nation build the systems to support these opportunities at scale.”

 “We are grateful to The Joyce Foundation, ECMC Foundation and the Gates Foundation for their significant investments in the early college movement,” said Bard College President Leon Botstein.
 “For Bard, and the College in High School Alliance, this support bolsters our founding premise that many high-school-age students are eager and ready for the intellectual challenges of college.
 As we know from our 17 years of experience running public early college high schools, starting college earlier in a robust program significantly increases students’ likelihood of completing higher education.
 With this generous support, we look forward to working with our partners in the CHSA to promote the expansion of high-quality early college and dual enrollment programs nationwide.”